ward/run/_posts/2022-01-16-slovenia-trip.md

 would take me through some forests as well as the next town over.
 The parts in the forests were not marked trails.
 I was not aware of this fact, nor did I realise it actually mattered.
 Instead these seemed to be paths used for logging and, as such, were not quite as consistent with the map as I had hoped.
+I think they might change on a yearly or similar basis.
 My original path ended up stopping in a tree wasteland.

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_084308.webp' description='Tree wasteland.
 Lots of those on this run.' %}